5argon/Firestorm/README.md

 ## How to use

-Please look in the test assembly folder for a general idea, I don't have time to write a guide yet.. but it always begin with something like `Firestorm.Collection("c1").Document("d1").Collection("c1-1").Document("d2")._____`.
+Please look in the test assembly folder for some general ideas, I don't have time to write a guide yet.. but it always begin with something like `Firestorm.Collection("c1").Document("d1").Collection("c1-1").Document("d2")._____`.
 (Use `FirebaseAuth.DefaultInstance` to sign in first!
 It works on the `CurrentUser`.)

-When migrating to the real thing later, `Firestorm` would become `FirestoreDatabase` instance got from somewhere.
+When migrating to the real thing later, `Firestorm` would become `FirestoreDatabase` instance you get from somewhere.
 Everything else should be roughly the same. (?)

+## How to run tests/to make sure it works

+You will want to be able to pass all tests as database is a sensitive thing and could wreck your game if not careful.
+(Or if I made mistake somewhere)

+The test will run against your **real** Firebase account and **cost real money** as it writes and cleans up the Firestore on every test (but probably not much).
+There are things that is required to setup beforehand.

+- Do all the things that is required to make `FirebaseAuth` works in Unity.
+Install Unity SDK.
+Add `google-services.json`, `GoogleService-Info.plist` to project, etc.
+- In the right click create asset menu create an asset of `FirestormConfig` and put it in `Resources` folder.
+- Create a super user account in the Auth control panel.
+- Go to your Firestore rules and add all-allowed rule for super user email like this : `allow read, write: if request.auth.token.email == "super@gmail.com";`
+- Put required data in the `FirestormConfig` file including super user details.
+This will allow us to run test without relying on including Firebase Admin API.
+- Since index takes several minutes to create I cannot put it in the test without inconvenience.
+Go create a composite index on collection ID `firestorm-test-collection` with field `a` and `b` as both Ascending.
+Wait until it finishes.
+- Connect to the internet and you should be able to pass all **Edit Mode** test.

+### Play Mode test

+Change the `asmdef` from `Editor` only to all platforms.
+Try and see if all the test can run successfully in play mode.
+It is a bit different in how it selects `FirebaseApp` instance since edit mode requires a separated instance but playmode will use `DefaultInstance` instead.
+(But the edit mode instance has `AppOptions` copied from `DefaultInstance` anyways)

+### Real device test

+The ultimate test.
+After making all the tests available in Play Mode, you can click the button that says **Run all in player (Android/iOS)**.
+The game will build now.

+But in this build there are caveats :

+- You will get `DEVELOPMENT_BUILD` compilation flag.
+If your game somehow does not build on this button click but builds on normal method, check if your code has something against this precompiler flag or not.
+- Your Package name/Bundle ID will change to a fixed name : "".
+This will cause problem for `google-services.json` and `GoogleService-Info.plist` file as it looks to match the name and now your Firebase Unity SDK cannot initialize the Auth.
+- To fix, please create a new set of Android/iOS app with exactly that test name in the same Firebase App (Press "Add app" button).
+Then download that new set of `google-services.json` and `GoogleService-Info.plist` and rename the old ones to something else because it search the whole project and pick them up by name.
+After the test remember to rename switch to the real one.

 ## "Oh no REST sucks, why don't you use gRPC?"